adithyanraj03/ANJ-Dev-Agentic-Coder/README.md

 ## Acknowledgments

-- OpenAI, Anthropic, and Google for their AI models
+- Anthropic, and Google for their AI models
 - The Python community for the excellent libraries used in this project
-- All contributors who have helped improve this tool

 ## License